Great Empires of North America, Part 3: Citadels of Ancient Colorado

 Along with these memories, treasures and practical skills, the refugees brought a foreign language, unrelated to any in their new land – as well as new gods, songs, dances and rituals utterly alien to this northern desert.

 After many weeks of walking in the desert’s shimmering heat, the people came to a fast-flowing river, with low banks and sprawling flatlands on both sides.
 Here, they decided, was a good place to begin their work.

 The people worked together to quickly build a small village of dugout houses, protected from the sun with strong roofs of mud and branches.
 They dug neat latrine pits outside town.

 And for the next hundred days, every able-bodied man labored to dig a great canal, which carried torrents of river water out onto the flatlands, where the women planted the seeds they’d carried across the wasteland.

-There on the riverbanks, they resurrected the culture they remembered – one piece at a time.
+There on the fertile riverbanks, they painstakingly resurrected the culture they’d left behind — one piece at a time.